Degrees and Certifications:

 Parents are required to complete Emergency Contact and Health History Forms for each of their children every year.
 These forms contain vital information should your child becomes ill or injured at school.
 Students will be released to ONLY those persons indicated on the form.
 Photo ID is required to pick up any child during the day at school.

+Students should be coming to school feeling well with no signs of illness and ready to learn.
 If a student feels ill during the school day, they should report their complaint to the classroom teacher for referral to the nurse.
 Students are not to contact their parents directly via cell phone regarding illness unless prior arrangements have been made with the nurse.
 Please keep your child home if they have fever, diarrhea, vomiting, deep cough, or a potentially communicable disease.
 Children with a fever of 100 degrees or more must be fever-free for 24 hours without the use of fever reducing medications before returning to school.
 If your child has been diagnosed with contagious illness, please contact the Health Center so parents of other students in the class can be notified.
 Please call your child’s doctor for advice on an ill child.
 Do not send ill students to school to be evaluated by the nurse.

 In compliance with ARS 15-344 and ARS 32-1901, over-the-counter medications are not available in the Health Center.
 Tylenol, Ibuprophen, Calamine, Neosporin, topical or oral Benadryl, cough drops, antacids or any like remedies are not stocked.
 Students are not permitted to have medication in their possession at any time without a specific prior written arrangement with the nurse.

 Prescription medications must be in an original prescription container labeled for the student with a current date.
 The label must state directions that coincide with the request being made by the parent.